vigimite/aqueducts/aqueducts-executor/README.md

 1. **Connection timeouts**: Check network connectivity and firewall rules
 2. **Authentication failures**: Verify API key configuration and correct header usage (X-API-Key)
 3. **429 Too Many Requests**: An execution is already in progress; wait and retry after the suggested time
-4. **Memory errors**: Increase max memory allocation or optimize pipeline
+4. **Memory errors**:
+   - Increase max memory allocation with the `--max-memory` parameter
+   - Optimize your pipeline by adding filtering earlier in the process
+   - Break large queries into smaller stages with intermediate results
+   - When processing large files, consider using more selective column projection
+   - For joins on large tables, ensure proper filtering before the join
 5. **Database connectivity**: Confirm ODBC drivers are properly installed
 6. **Log location**: Logs are written to stdout/stderr and can be redirected as needed
+7. **Slow performance**: Monitor memory usage with debug logs enabled to see if memory limits are causing spill-to-disk operations